Pre-Settlement Injury Loan FAQs

 Can I get a loan if I do not have an attorney?

-It is possible, but less likely.
-The lender will file a notice with the applicant’s attorney as a way of ensuring payment when the personal injury lawsuit settles.
-If there is not an attorney involved, the loan companies may not be as comfortable loaning funds.
-In the end, it is probably more difficult, but not impossible, to obtain a loan if you do not have an attorney working on your lawsuit.
+It is less likely but still possible.
+When setting up the loan, the lender usually files a notice with the applicant’s lawyer as a way of ensuring payment when the personal injury lawsuit settles.
+If there is no attorney involved, funding companies may not be as comfortable loaning funds.

 Do I have a case?